martinky24/pycon-notes-2023/README.md

 [Link to daily talks schedule](https://us.pycon.org/2023/schedule/talks/)

+## Key Takeaways

+- Lots of talks on asyncio!
+- Speed gains in Python 3.11 are pretty legit, literally for free, and are worth upgrading over

+## Schedule Plan

-## Friday, April 21
+### Friday, April 21

 - 9:30
   - Keynote
 - 10:45
-  - An Overview of the Python code Tool Lanscape 2023
+  - ~~An Overview of the Python code Tool Lanscape 2023~~ (canceled)
   - 355DEF
 - 11:30
-  - Option 1:
   - Inside CPython 3.11's new specializing, adaptive interpreter
   - 355DEF
-  - Option 2:
-    - How Python is Behind the Science of the James Webb Space Telescope
-    - 355ABC
 - 12:15
   - Option 1:
     - Consistency and isolation for Python programmers